-4QD controllers are used for locomotive speed control by model engineers worldwide, both private and commercial.
+4QD controllers are used for model locomotive speed control by model engineers worldwide, both private and commercial.
 Indeed our DNO controller, and its predecessor the VTX, were designed specifically for this application.
 Our model locomotive customers tell us that our controllers give really smooth operation and are simple to install.
-Many have controllers still going strong after 20+ years.
+Many have controllers still going strong after 25+ years.
 All our controllers have adjustable acceleration and deceleration ramp times which can be adjusted to give realistic locomotive speed control.
+The new Pro-160 / 360 have many new features and are some of the first controllers to include a readout of current, voltage, and temperature.

-The size of controller you need depends on the power and current rating of your motor.
-As a general guide the following ranges are suitable for model locos:
+As a general guide the following controllers are suitable for model locos:

-Pro-150 – for mid size locos up to 7¼ ” / 7¾ ” gauge.
-This has a number of settings which can be changed via the optional display / programmer, but will still work out of the box with the standard settings [just like the older Pro-120].
+Pro-150 – for mid size locos up to 5″ / 7 ” gauge.
+Again good for up to 10 passengers, the Pro-150 has a greater number of settings which allow the controller to be fine tuned to the operators requirements via the optional display / programmer.
+It will still work out of the box with the standard settings though.

-Pro-160 – for mid size locos up to 7¼ ” / 7¾ ” gauge.
-With a 2 line display that can be mounted remotely the Pro-160 has features designed specifically for locos, these include a dead mans handle input, a slow / fast mode switch to allow new driver training, built in radio control input, and readouts of voltage, current, and temperature.
-The Pro-160 also does away with relays for long term reliability
+Pro-160 – fast becoming the standard for mid size plus locos up to 5″ / 7 ” gauge.
+The Pro-160 does away with relays to give long term reliability, and is ideally suited to those locos that will be worked hard pulling larger numbers of passengers for extended operating periods.
+With a 2 line display that can be mounted remotely the Pro-160 has features designed specifically for locomotive control, including a dead mans handle input, a slow / fast mode switch [allows new driver training], built in radio control input, and readouts of voltage, current, and temperature [motor temperature can also be monitored].

 We have a list of all the locomotive sites and suppliers that we know about, please let us know if you’d like to be added to the list.